Eridan-Games-Studio/eridan-wiki/docs/worlds/rule-of-rika/factions/akvira/Culture.md

-# Culture and Governance

----
+# AKVIRA CULTURE AND GOVERNANCE

 ## Culture

-The central point of **Akvira culture** is the **pan‑Imperia adventures**.
+The central point of Akvira culture is the **pan-Imperia adventures**.

-These spectacles are the grandiose reenactments of ancient religious rites from the **Book of the Morning Sun**, with each challenge mirroring the warrior trials awaiting them in the afterlife.
+These spectacles are the grandiose reenactment of ancient religious rites from the sacred *Book of the Morning Sun*, with each challenge mirroring the warrior trials awaiting them in the afterlife.

-Crafted by talented and trained **Shapers**, who compete annually to create the most dynamic, intriguing, and challenging experiences, the adventures strive to include tests of **bravery, intelligence, and physical strength** — the aspects of existence the Akvira find most worthy of development and safekeeping.
+Crafted by talented and trained **Shapers**, who compete annually to create the most dynamic, intriguing, and challenging experiences, the adventures strive to include tests of bravery, intelligence, and physical strength — the aspects of existence Akvira finds to be most worthy of development and safekeeping.

-Occurring in specially constructed spaces that blend **physical, augmented, and digital realities**, the contests are broadcast through a **galactic sensory network**, allowing countless citizens to experience the games from manifold sensory perspectives.
+Occurring in specially constructed spaces, blending physical, augmented, and digital realities, the contests are broadcast on a galactic sensory network, allowing the multitude of Akvira citizens to experience the games from manifold sensory perspectives.

 ---